What Should a Data Migration Plan Comprise?

 The role of planning

 Data migration has never been an easy process, and though there are a variety of tools available today, the process remains complex, and the rate of errors is high.
+According to a Bloor Research survey (2007), “more than 60% of data migration projects have overruns on time and/or budget.”
 Data integration may fail due to hardware or system issues, but those are the so-called unforeseen situations.
 The most common reason for migration project failure is a lack of proper planning.

 While rushing into migration without careful planning of time and resources needed, data migration projects experience schedule delays and require additional expenses, so budgets get overrun.
 That’s because multiple issues occur during the process of data migration, including copy process failures, issues with data formats match in the source and the target, server crashes due to excessive amounts of data migrated at once, etc. Coping with these issues requires time and money, so the data migration process may stick.